 For all sales payment in full is to be made within seven days of the sale date.
 Any items not paid for within seven days of sale will be subject to a 10% interest charge.

 12.1 Keys Auctioneers Ltd will accept payment by cash (maximum cash payment figure £5,000).
-Payment by most credit or debit cards is acceptable (but credit cards are subject to a surcharge of 2.4% inc VAT of the total amount due, debit cards do not attract any surcharge).
-Please note we do not accept American Express.
-Please note card payments exceeding £250.00 can only be made by the card holder in person.
+Payments by debit cards is acceptable (credit cards are not accepted. ) Please note card payments exceeding £250.00 can only be made by the card holder in person.
 Payment can also be made via bank transfer, details are listed on all invoices.
 Please include name and sale date on all payments.

 Please refer to Item 8 of our Terms & Conditions for terms and expressions attributed to artists and their works.